samuelcardenasg23/prediction-game-qatar/README.md

 # Prediction Game for Qatar World Cup 2022
-Website for a Prediction Game for Qatar World Cup 2022 using PHP, SQL, HTML and JavaScript
+Results prediction game website for the 2022 FIFA world cup using PHP, MySQL, CSS, JavaScript and HTML.
+The website was used by more than a 100 employees and 50 externals users during the 2022 FIFA World Cup and generated a daily/weekly core board with the current user rankings.